-Santorini, Greece: Cruises to Santorini, Greece help share the effortless beauty and history of the island with the world.
-Though it’s no longer a well-kept secret, Santorini’s charm cannot be diminished.
+Santorini, Greece: Though it’s no longer a well-kept secret, Santorini’s charm cannot be diminished.
 The island’s multicolored structures pop against the blue-and-white buildings and the turquoise Aegean sea below.
-Less academic than Athens, quieter than summer party town Mykonos, Santorini is one of the most-visited destinations on any number of Mediterranean cruises, and for good reason.
+Less academic than Athens, and quieter than summer party town Mykonos, Santorini is one of the most-visited destinations on any number of Mediterranean cruises, and for good reason.

 Rhodes, Greece: Rhodes (pronounced “ro-dos”), a Greek island northeast of Crete and southeast of Athens, is known for its stunning beaches, vibrant culture, and thousands of years of history conveniently at your fingertips.
-Cruises to Rhodes, Greece are your chance to experience winding Byzantine streets in Old Town, see ancient ruins, and venture on from the northernmost point of Rhodes to other age-old cities like Lindos or the beach of Faliraki.
+Experience winding Byzantine streets in Old Town, see ancient ruins and venture on from the northernmost point of Rhodes to other age-old cities like Lindos or the beach of Faliraki.

-Ephesus, Turkey: On a Greek island cruise, you may be more familiar with destinations like Santorini and Mykonos, but cruises to Ephesus, Turkey and the port town of Kusadasi will give you a look at thousands of years of history.
-When your Kusadasi cruise ship docks in port, you’re perfectly positioned to head further inland to the ruins of Ephesus, where you’ll discover an off-the-beaten-path approach to Turkey.
+Ephesus, Turkey: You may be more familiar with destinations like Santorini and Mykonos, but Ephesusand the port town of Kusadasi will give you a look at thousands of years of history.
+When your ship docks at the Kusadasi port, you’re perfectly positioned to head further inland to the ruins of Ephesus, where you’ll discover an off-the-beaten-path approach to Turkey.

 Ephesus, home to one of the Seven Wonders of the Ancient World, is known for its significance in early Christianity.
 Visit the House of the Virgin Mary, where it’s said that the mother of Jesus Christ lived out her final days.
 Venture to the city of Priene on a day trip, where the ruins of the Temple of Athena are the main attraction.
 Because the excavation of Ephesus is just beginning, who knows what marvels are still buried?

 Mykonos, Greece: Mykonos (also known as Hora) is perhaps the most known and famous of the Greek isles, and public fascination with the island has seen a massive uptick in recent years.
-The secret’s out—Mykonos is sophisticated and glossy, the younger sibling of Athens, where bright white buildings pop against seriously blue waters and bougainvillea blooms unrestricted, Mykonos cruises revel in incredible nightlife, alluring white sand beaches, and a stay-up-all-night spirit.
+The secret’s out—Mykonos is sophisticated and glossy, the younger sibling of Athens, where bright white buildings contrast the seriously blue waters and bougainvillea blooms unrestricted.
 Mykonos leaves you yearning for more.
-Accessible, warm, and friendly even when high season multiplies the population on the island, Mykonos defines what it means for a destination to be effortlessly cool.
+Accessible, warm, and friendly, Mykonos defines what it means for a destination to be effortlessly cool.